 Batteries do two essential things for your campervan electrical system.
-The first is that they store energy when you aren’t generating any.
-The second thing batteries do is smooth out energy delivery.
+They store energy when you aren’t generating any, and they smooth out energy delivery.

 In some situations you’re getting a constant supply of power.
 Being connected to shore power or electrical hookups is an example of this.
 But most times the power you’re collecting is coming in chunky waves.
 If you didn’t have batteries, your lights would go dim when the sun went behind a cloud or get too bright when you rev your motor and alternator.